MolSSI/QCFractal/docs/qcfractal/source/managers_samples.rst

 -----------------------------------------------------------------------

 Leadership platforms prefer or require more than one node per Job request.
-The following command will request a Job with 256 nodes and place one Worker on each node.
+The following configuration will request a Job with 256 nodes and place one Worker on each node.

 .. code-block:: yaml

     common:
         adapter: parsl
         tasks_per_worker: 1